-- 1.1 The Funds awarded by the County in this Agreement shall be used for the construction of the Project which shall be completed in accordance with the scope of services attached hereto as Exhibit "A" and incorporated by this reference ("Scope of Work"). - 1.2 The Project shall be constructed and utilized for its intended purpose no later than August 30, 2017 ("Completion Date").
+- 1.1 The Funds awarded by the County in this Agreement shall be used for the demolition and clearance associated with the Project, which shall be completed in accordance with the scope of services attached hereto as Exhibit "A" and incorporated by this reference ("Scope of Work"). - 1.2 The Project shall be completed no later than August 30, 2017 ("Completion Date").
 The Completion Date may be extended by the Program Administrator, in its sole discretion, in the event of any unavoidable delays deemed to be beyond the control of the Agency.
 Any such extension of the Completion Date by the Program Administrator shall be done in writing and shall not extend beyond the term of the Grant.